 Our employment lawyers can also advise in respect of Flexible Working requests and other rights afforded to working parents and carers, such as time off for ante natal appointments or to care for dependants.
 Where this leads to a dispute with your employer, our employment lawyers can help you raise a Grievance, negotiate a settlement or bring an Employment Tribunal claim where necessary.

-Our pregnancy discrimination lawyers have vast experience in this area – our Louise Taft is a panel expert for workingmums.co.uk and Legal Ambassador for Parents in the Performing Arts.
-She is also a mum, so knows first-hand that you already have a lot on your plate without having to deal with legal proceedings as well.
-Our employment lawyers combine our knowledge and experience with true empathy so that you have the best possible advice and representation.
+Our pregnancy discrimination lawyers have vast experience in this area.
+Our employment lawyers combine our knowledge and experience with true empathy so that you have the best possible advice and representation

 We know that money will be tight if you have lost your job because of pregnancy discrimination or you are forced to leave after a Flexible Working request is refused.
-We assess whether we might be able to offer a no win no fee agreement to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
+We assess whether we might be able to offer a Damages Based Agreement (where you pay us a percentage of the compensation you receive) to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
 In other cases, we will fix fees where possible so that you can be certain how much you will spend.